Orwell Astronomical Society (Ipswich)

 We held the 1989 Open Weekend 06-09 October.
 The weather during 06 October was overcast until, to the surprise of everyone involved, just as the Observatory was opening to the public at 8.00pm, the skies began to clear.
 Some 40 visitors arrived and were able to view the Moon and Saturn through the equatorial refractor.

-The next evening was similar, with periods of clear sky.
+The following evening was similar, with periods of clear sky.
 On the third evening, the sky was overcast.
 This was unfortunate as the evening proved to be very popular with visitors: more than 30 had arrived before the official opening time of 7.30pm and altogether during the evening some 100 arrived.
-We entertained the visitors with slide shows on the history of the Observatory and on the Solar System.
+We entertained the visitors with slide shows on the Solar System and the history of the observatory.
 On the final evening, we benefited from intermittently clear skies, however few visitors arrived.

 Altogether, some 200 people visited the Observatory and we raised some £80 towards Society funds.